Kgkkjjj/WebBrowser/README.md

 If the address you type isn't a full URL, it will be sent to the selected search engine automatically.

+### Security

+The browser performs a few basic security checks using `security.py`.
+URLs added to the blocklist are blocked from loading.
+When a page is loaded the browser ensures it uses HTTPS and attempts to verify the site's SSL certificate.
+If either check fails you'll be asked whether to proceed.

 ### JavaScript support

 Install the optional [`pywebview`](https://pywebview.flowrl.com/) package to